zapodeanu/catalyst_center_rag_ops/README.md

 Create vector representations and save them to local or server vector database.

-- Similarity searches using different LLMs and models The folder includes the files for a client to query a Chroma database using few different LLM models
+- Similarity searches using different LLMs and models